shanksc/elite_gemma/README.md

 ### **1. Quality Control Filters (Applied to Controls Only)**
 - Hardy-Weinberg Equilibrium (HWE): Variants with HWE p-value < 1e-6 in controls were removed.
-- Minor Allele Frequency (MAF): Variants with MAF < 1% in controls were removed.
 - Genotyping Missingness: Variants with genotyping missingness >1% in controls were removed.
-- Relatedness Filtering: Second-degree related individuals in athletes and controls were removed using KING.

 ### **2. Liftover to hg38**
 - Converted variant coordinates from hg19 to hg38 using `bcftools liftover`.